THE SUBTLE STUFF IN ANY CHURCH

 different presenters during the service.
 And I mean that they do not

-mention to each other that they individually intend to mention the
+mention to each other that they individually intend to raise the

 particular issue.
 So, to presenters, it is